saurabh1088/notes/iOS/Networking/URLLoadingSystem.md

  ### URLSessionConfiguration

  `URLSessionConfiguration` object help defining the behaviour and policies when using a `URLSession` instance for networking.
-One can establish behaviour for example :
+One can establish various behaviours, for example :
  - Caching policy
  - Timeouts
  - Supporting Multipath TCP - multipathServiceType